johnpeart/johnpeart.github.io/_posts/2023-05-01-eurovision-first-listens.md

     A male vocalist with a mid-tempo, high energy ballad about heartbreak.
 It’s a big song, a big vocal and a wall of sound in the instrumentation, rising to a powerful crescendo on the crest of a soaring falsetto hook in the chorus.

-- country: "Czech Republic"
+- country: "Czechia"
   shortcode: ""
   emoji: "🇨🇿"
   artist: "Vesna"
   song: "My Sister's Crown"
   semifinal: 1
-  final: FALSE
+  final: TRUE
   semifinal-runningorder: 13
-  final-runningorder:
+  final-runningorder: 14
   lyric: |
     You can take your hands back! \
     No one wants more boys dead.